 7. Email the completed article and get prepared for multiple rounds of editing

 It’s done.
-You can now attach your article with the mail and press the send button.
+You can now attach your guest post and press send.

 But wait…you can’t celebrate.

 Revered industry blogs have strict quality guidelines.
 They will drill your article through a rigorous editing process.
 There can be 4 to 5 rounds of revisions before they finally publish your guest blog post.

 In fact, Boost Blog Traffic mentions going through multiple rounds of editing under their guest blogging guidelines.